ytyubox/GoodIdea_OpenSouce/general/README.md

 2. Restart wifi with bash…

 3. ```
-   rwifi
+   Alfred$> rwifi
    ```

-4.

-5. Check if you are connect to internet.
+4. Check if you are connect to internet.

    ```
    sh online.sh